stakwork/sphinx-relay/README.md

 ### configure

-Make sure your LND is running with the --keysend-accept flag!
+Make sure your LND is running with the `--accept-keysend` flag!
+If you are using lnd.conf file, add `accept-keysend=1`

 Edit the "production" section of config/app.json:
  - Change `macaroon_location` to the location of your LND admin macaroon